aws-samples/amazon-eks-security-immersion-day/content/6-network-security/1-network-policies/3-deploy-sample-app/index.en.md

 ### Verify connectivity between the pods in the same namespace

-By default pods can communicate other pods seamlessely in a k8s cluster.
+By default pods can communicate other pods seamlessly in a k8s cluster.
 Lets test the connectivity to `demo-app` application from with in the namespace and across namespaces.

 Test the connectivity from **client pod** to **demo-app** pod with in same `default` namespace.